stencila/nixta/CONTRIBUTING.md

 ## Server testing and deployment

 In addition to the command line interface, Nixster provides a web server interface (started using the CLI `serve` command) allowing remote users to start interactive sessions within environments.
-In this section we provides some tips on how to test and deploy the Nixster server, moving from the simplest, local development scenario through to a production, cluster deployment scenario.
+In this section we provides some tips on how to test and deploy the Nixster server, moving from the simplest, local development scenario through to the most complex, Kubernetes cluster deployment scenario.
 If you're debugging the server code and/or setup it can be useful to progressively move from the simple to complex scenarios.

 ### Local development